Codecademy/docs/content/python/concepts/PIP/pip.md

 ---
-Title:'pip'
+Title: 'pip'

-Description:'pip is a tool used in Python to implement packages, pre-designed code with specific functionality, into a user's Python project.
+Description: 'pip is a tool used in Python to implement packages, pre-designed code with specific functionality, into a user's Python project.
 Essentially the 'npm' of Python.'
 Tags:
   - 'Conceptual'
   - 'Packages'